hil-se/fds/assignments/assignment2.md

 Assignment codes might be modified during the semester so please pull from this repo first and overwrite your repo with the assignment2 folder.

+### Do NOT treat "?" as missing values in this assignment.
+Treat it as a regular value that X can take.

 ### Build your own categorical Naive Bayes classifier

 #### Implement my_NB.fit() function in [my_NB.py](https://github.com/hil-se/fds/blob/master/assignments/assignment2/my_NB.py)